1. Introduction

 The basis of the fund manager’s remuneration will be that detailed at the time of the appointment.
 One month notice should be provided to the University in the event of any changes to the fee and commission regime of the fund manager.

-Where considered necessary, the Finance Director has the power to alter the terms of this investment policy.
+Where considered necessary, the CFO has the power to alter the terms of this investment policy.
 All amendments will be provided in writing.
-If, at any time, the investments are found to be in breach of University policy, the Finance Director, upon being made aware of the breach, can either request rectification or, if immediate rectification will cause financial loss, temporarily allow the breach by identifying this acceptance in writing.
-References CC14 Investment of Charitable Funds: Basic Principles
+If, at any time, the investments are found to be in breach of University policy, the CFO, upon being made aware of the breach, can either request rectification or, if immediate rectification will cause financial loss, temporarily allow the breach by identifying this acceptance in writing.
+PPRC and GC will be informed on a timely basis if this is necessary.

 Policy Owner: Finance